 - Keep off administrator accounts with easy access, especially if they have been hacked before.

-In the event that your computer has been hacked or is at risk of an intrusion, update your IT desk immediately.
+In the event that your computer has been hacked or is at risk of an intrusion, update your IT cybersecurity strategy immediately.